romach/devops-tutorial/docs/ansible/overview.md

 ---
-id: about
+id: overview
-title: About Ansible
+title: Ansible overview
-sidebar_label: About
+sidebar_label: Overview
 ---

 **Ansible** - tool that helps to automate such tasks as: